callumw90/357LimitedWorkspace/Documentation/Design Documentation/README.md

 ### File Descriptions:
 - **357LimitedWorkspace Structure Chart** - Contains a Structured layout of Web Pages (map)
 - **Website Wireframe** - A Basic Wireframe Draft Layout of Website Design
-- **Design Document** - Contains any extra design information for Website

 (remember to update if more file are added to this location!)